 No spam.
 One email when the beta opens.
 We'll ask 3 questions: what accounting software you use, how many client bank statements you process per month, and what your biggest current pain is.

 For one client, one month, ChatGPT-on-CSV works fine.
 The cost shows up at scale: you redact PII for every statement by hand, you re-paste your import template each time, you copy the AI's answer back into Excel — and when a reviewer flags a line you have nothing to point at.
 No source-PDF link.
 No named transformation.
 No reconciliation check.
-Ledgerline runs the same extraction with a per-client vendor memory, an end-to-end reconciliation banner, and the audit trail the AI doesn't give you.
+Workpapertrails runs the same extraction with a per-client vendor memory, an end-to-end reconciliation banner, and the audit trail the AI doesn't give you.

 v1: any text-extractable PDF (most major US banks — Chase, BofA, Wells, Capital One, Amex, plus most regional banks and credit unions) and any CSV export.
 Image-only / scanned PDFs work via an LLM fallback at slightly higher per-statement cost.
 We'll publish a tested-format list before beta opens; if your bank isn't on it, you can send a redacted sample at signup and we'll add it.